Shakespeare in the Park festivals: San Pedro

 Shakespeare by the Sea was launched in 1998 by Producing Artistic Director Lisa Coffi.
 It presents free Shakespeare productions in San Pedro, Los Angeles and throughout Los Angeles, Orange and Ventura Counties.

 Seattle

 Since 1989, GreenStage has been producing free Shakespeare in major parks in and around Seattle.
 In 2014, they completed the entire Shakespeare canon.

 In 1994, a theater company called the Wooden O started annual summer Shakespeare performances at the Luther Burbank Amphitheater on Mercer Island, Washington.
 In later years park venues including Lynnwood, Washington and Auburn, Washington were added.
 In the spring of 2008 the Seattle Shakespeare Company merged with Wooden O and continues to present free Shakespeare productions throughout the Puget Sound region.

 South Dakota

 The South Dakota Shakespeare Festival (SDSF) was formed in 2011 and launched its inaugural season in Vermillion, South Dakota, in June 2012.
 Since the summer of 2012 the SDSF has been offering fully produced professional Shakespeare performances in Vermillion's Prentis Park and daytime arts educational offerings for youth and adults.

+Saint Mary's, KS

+The The Flint Hills Shakespeare Festival was formed in 2010 and launched its inaugural season in Saint Mary's Kansas, in September 2010.
+Each fall the festival transforms a wood affectionately known as Sir William Hollow into an outdoor Shakespearean Amphitheater and Festival.
+The festival is located on the historic grounds of St. Mary's College in St. Marys, Kansas.